polkachu/cosmos-validators/docs/validator_server_migration_best_practice.md

    - Swap the log name in the promtail.yml file on each server and restart promtail.
    - Swap the server hosts in the monitoring server deployment script so Prometheus and Grafana get the servers right.
 Redeploy the monitoring script
    - Update the server names on the server provider (Hetzner, Contabo, AWS, GCP) to avoid confusion
+   - Update the inventory file in the cosmos server deployment script.
+This is not very important since the deployment of both servers are completed.
+However, it is so to avoid future confusions because both servers will still be running, although in the opposite role of validator vs. non-validator.